maaaaz/androwarn/README.md

 Installation
 ------------
-1. Take a look at the Dependencies chapter and setup what's needed
+1. Take a look at the Dependencies chapter and [install what's needed](https://github.com/maaaaz/androwarn/wiki/Installation)
 2. Profit